emcf/thepipe/README.md

 - Scrape clean markdown, tables, and images from any document
 - Scrape text, images, video, and audio from any file or URL
 - Works out-of-the-box with vision-language models, vector databases, and RAG frameworks
-- AI-native filetype detection, layout analysis, and structured data extraction
+- AI-native file-type detection, layout analysis, and structured data extraction
 - Accepts a wide range of sources, including PDFs, URLs, Word docs, Powerpoints, Python notebooks, GitHub repos, videos, audio, and more

 ## Get started in 5 minutes 🚀